Planning Your Family Vacation: Traveling with Kids

 - A comfortable passenger is a happy passenger!
 A child-sized head pillow will ensure comfy napping (and no stiff necks later).

-- For long trips (or if your family travels frequently), consider investing in a portable TV with DVD or VCR player.
+- For long trips (or if your family travels frequently), consider investing in a portable TV with DVD or blue-ray player.
 Nothing makes time fly faster than a good movie.

 - Don't compromise safety for convenience while traveling.
 If your car rental agency can't guarantee you a car seat or booster, bring your own.
-(We offer a terrific portable car restraint that weighs just 4 lbs. and fits in a tote bag.)
+(We offer a terrific portable car booster seats that are light and portable.)

 - If you'll be spending any time outdoors, pack sun and bug protection, including child-safe sun block, insect repellant, and an all-important first aid kit.